 V-neck

-A V-neck is a good option for disguising a tummy. the v-neck will show off your neck and decolletage while creating a elongating effect.
+A V-neck is a good option for disguising a tummy.
+The V-neck will show off your neck and décolletage drawing the eye to the upper part of the body.
+A v-neck can also have an elongating effect and looks flattering on many women.

 Tops that don’t cling

-Recreate her outfit with this similar blouse, jeans, sandals, earrings and sunglasses.
+Recreate her outfit with this similar shirt, pants, sandals and scarf.

 Tops that drape in all the right places